-- Campus Services manages beverage and snack vending throughout campus.
-Submit requests for refunds or service online or call (202) 319-5200.
+- Business Services manages beverage and snack vending throughout campus.
+Submit requests for refunds or service online.

 All resident rooms or units are equipped with cable television.
 In addition, at least one lounge in each building is equipped with cable television and a television set for common use by the residents of that building.
 The cable television system provides residents with a selection of standard broadcast and cable stations.
 The cable channel lineup is reviewed annually to ensure the available selections continue to reflect the programming desires of students as well as the university’s mission.
 More than 85 channels are offered in addition to 30 channels that are also available in HD.
-Based on student feedback, as of Fall 2013 the Cable Channel Guide now includes NBA TV, Link TV, and H2 among other changes.
-In spring 2013 Cardinal Cimema was also added; this channel offers top box office hits that change monthly.
+Cardinal Cinema is also included offering top box office hits that change monthly.

 Basic cable services are included in room costs.
 Due to contractual obligations with the cable provider and potential damage to the residential facilities, cable splitter/splicers or any re-routing of cable service beyond the room where the cable connection is located is prohibited.

 Residents should report problems with cable service to ResNet via Technology Support, email@example.com, or (202) 319-4357.
 General comments about cable programming should be directed to Housing Services.